Founder & Lead Editor

 Design and Build Quality

 The Upper The shoe uses an engineered jacquard mesh.
-Sounds fancy, right?
-Basically, it’s a textured mesh designed to stretch and adapt to your foot's natural motion while letting air flow through.
-It incorporates at least 20% recycled content, which is a nice nod to sustainability.
-The overlays are synthetic stitching rather than heat-welded plastic.
-While this adds a bit of a "retro" look, it actually provides solid lockdown for the midfoot.
+Translation: a textured mesh that moves with your foot while still letting air through.
+It includes at least 20% recycled content, which is a nice sustainability touch.
+The overlays are stitched synthetic pieces instead of heat-welded film.
+That adds a slightly retro vibe, but it also gives the midfoot a secure hold.

 The Midsole This is the heart of the shoe.
 We are looking at a stack height of roughly 33mm in the heel and 23mm in the forefoot (give or take a millimeter depending on who is measuring).
 The foam is AMPLIFOAM+, which tests show is softer than the old standard AmpliFoam.
 Buried inside the heel is that famous silicone GEL.
 You can't see it anymore—Asics has moved away from the "visible tech" look on lower-tier models—but your heel knows it's there during a hard heel strike.